 - Then, project planning will use dependencies to set development schedules and allocate resources.

-- One step further, quality planning will need traceability to design tests and limit regression.
+- One step further, quality planning will need traceability to design tests and prevent regression.

 - Finally, traceability will be necessary to support maintenance and change management.

 If these different concerns are to be met, the requirements taxonomy should be layered along the corresponding responsibilities: business, architectures, development, operations.
 That is best achieved within a basic model based systems engineering (MBSE) framework, e.g MDA:

 - Business domains and processes described by computation independent models (CIMs)

 - Systems functional architecture, described by platform independent models (PIMs)